 PFY serves as the “backbone organization” for local community coalitions, coordinating the actions of many agencies and individuals.
 Working through coalitions for more than a decade, PFY has received national recognition for its successful use of a “Collective Impact” approach, including mentions in the Stanford Innovation Review and in Collective Impact Forum publications.

 Communities That Care Coalition PFY co-hosts the Communities That Care Coalition (CTC) with Community Action Youth Programs.
 CTC brings together youth, parents, schools, community agencies, and local governments to promote the health and well-being of our young people.
 CTC has a long-standing focus on substance abuse prevention, and has seen substantial declines in youth alcohol, tobacco and marijuana use over the 15 years of its existence.
 In 2011, CTC added an initiative to promote improved nutrition and increased physical activity as part of the MA Department of Public Health statewide Mass in Motion program.
 In 2016, CTC launched its Youth Leadership Initiative to expand youth involvement in the Coalition itself and in the policy work of the Coalition.
 Details about Coalition’s structure, activities and achievements are available on the CTC website.

-As background for its work, the Coalition commissioned a study to better understand why local young people drop out of school, and worked with local filmmaker Ali Pinschmidt to create a video-mediated dialogue between youth who had dropped out of school and school teachers, counselors and administrators.
+As background for its work, the Coalition commissioned a report to better understand why local young people drop out of school, and worked with local filmmaker Ali Pinschmidt to create a video-mediated dialogue between youth who had dropped out of school and school teachers, counselors and administrators.
 Ali produced a 35 minute film with excerpts from the dialogue as a tool to facilitate discussion about students dropping out of school in a rural community.
 A trailer is available here.
 To see the full video, click on the image to the left, and enter the password “Help2StayInSchool”.

 Promoting the Use of Evidence-based Practices & Environmental Strategies